-Rage Still Flowing • I admit his response made me furious, and still makes me angry.
+Rage Still Flowing • His response made me furious—and still does make me angry.
 A choir isn’t a fancy “add-on.”
 The choir contributes something quite important, and the Church has held this view for the better part of two millennia.
 For hundreds of years, Catholics spent hours memorizing intricate musical pieces contained in liturgical books … and these books were thousands of pages long.
-They weren’t doing this because they were bored.
-People in those days had many more obligations than anyone alive today—yet they still made time to memorize (before the invention of musical notation) hundreds of thousands of notes.
-That priest considered himself an expert in music.
-There’s absolutely no reason he couldn’t have at least one choir at his parish.
+They didn’t do this because they were bored; people in those days had many more obligations than anyone alive today.
+Yet they still made time to memorize (before the invention of musical notation) hundreds of thousands of notes.
+There’s no reason why that priest—who considered himself an expert in music—couldn’t have at least one choir at his parish.

 (2 of 2) Music At Parishes • A few months ago, I moved my family to Michigan (after living in Los Angeles for ten years).
 We’ve started a wonderful choir, and each Sunday we demonstrate great variety.
 We do a lot of polyphony, a lot of hymns, and the Chabanel Psalms.
 When it comes to plainsong, each Mass has (a) plainsong sung by the women’s Schola Cantorum accompanied by the pipe organ; (b) plainsong sung a cappella by the men; (c) plainsong sung by soloists accompanied by the pipe organ; (d) plainsong sung a cappella by soloists.
 We also make room for modern music, medieval music, and a great deal of organ music.